Category: Technology

 OS X Mountain Lion

 So I finally got around to updating my iMac from Lion to Mountain Lion last night.
 Wow, I am pleasantly surprised!
-For the past year, this was a regular occurrence: systemic memory rot.
-Wow, what in the world is up with #FireFox on OS X?
-Here's a screenshot of it chewing up 0.8GB! iPhoto cant …
+For the past year, this was a regular occurrence: systemic memory rot. https://twitter.com/ElectroLund/status/221733275373289474 It was ridiculous.
+I felt like I was using a Windows machine.
+No offense, 95% of the world.
+But seriously, it…